-Lower back strain and sprain is the most common reason why patients may be experiencing back pain.
+Lower back strain and or a lower back sprain is the most common reason why patients may be experiencing back pain.

 The biggest symptom of lumbar sprains/strains is a lower back pain.
 This pain often extends to the buttocks.
 However, it will not impact a patient’s legs.
 The patient may also experience stiffness in the area, which limits their range of motion.